-During the ongoing 6-months of the acceleration phase, each startup is receiving up to USD 50,000 based on their scaling plan and milestones, and also access expert hours and be matched with specific mentors and coaches from the Impact Hub Network and World Food Programme based on their needs and growth ambitions.
-The program also include masterclasses and workshops covering topics such as Impact Measurement, Leadership mindset and Investment readiness.
+During the 6-month -long acceleration phase, each startup received USD 50,000 based on their scaling plan and milestones, and also accessed expert hours and got matched with specific mentors and coaches from the Impact Hub Network and World Food Programme based on their needs and growth ambitions.
+The program also included masterclasses and workshops covering topics such as Impact Measurement, Leadership mindset and Investment readiness.

-To widen venture networks and improve peer-to-peer support, ventures attend networking events and access peer support from other participants to build a Community of Practice.
-Furthermore, Impact Hub Kigali facilitate connections as well as identify potential fundraising opportunities/events to meet investors.
+To widen venture networks and improve peer-to-peer support, ventures attended networking events and accessed peer support from other participants to build a Community of Practice.
+Furthermore, Impact Hub Kigali facilitated connections as well as identified fundraising opportunities/events to meet investors.

-At the end of the program, there will be a Demo Day for ventures to share their acceleration journeys.
+At the end of the program, there was a Demo Day for ventures to share their acceleration journeys.